Kia Financing: What To Know in 2025

 Estimated average monthly payments for used Kias

-Choosing your auto lender might not be as exciting as taking a test drive, but it’s important nonetheless.
+Choosing your auto lender might not be as exciting as buying a car, but it’s important nonetheless.
 Unless you refinance or pay off your car loan early, you could be stuck with your lender for several years.
 Here are a few options to consider:

 Kia Finance America

-You’re taking advantage of a special offer or buying your first car.
+You’re taking advantage of a special Kia financing deal or buying your first car.

-Many drivers get their car loans straight from their vehicle’s manufacturer.
+A lot of drivers get their car loans straight from their vehicle’s manufacturer.
 This is called captive financing.
-Kia’s financing arm is Kia Finance America, which is owned by Hyundai Motor Group.
+Kia’s financing arm is Kia Finance America, which is owned by Hyundai Capital America.

-Captive financing can be appealing for many reasons, one of which is Kia financing deals, also called special offers.
-Three of Kia’s most popular financing deals are lease offers, retail offers and special programs.
+Captive financing has a huge benefit, and that’s Kia financing deals (also called special offers).
+Three of the most popular Kia financing deals are lease offers, retail offers and special programs.
 Lease and retail offers are either a discounted monthly lease payment or a reduced annual percentage rate (APR).

 Kia financing deals are model specific and vary by ZIP code.
 They also change throughout the year.
 The best way to see what deals may apply to you is to check Kia’s website or speak with an authorized Kia dealer.

 Generally, you’ll need a credit score of at least 650 to qualify for Kia Finance America.
-However, exceptions may apply.
 Kia also considers other factors like your income and credit history.
 As is the case with other loans, the more creditworthy Kia finds you, the lower your APR will be.

 You can apply with Kia Finance America on its website.
 If it approves you, you’ll get a preapproved car loan that’s good for 30 days.
 However, if your preferred Kia dealer doesn’t participate in the online application program, you’ll need to stop in to apply (or choose a participating dealer).